What Is the EU-US Data Privacy Framework (DPF) Program?

 EU-US-Data-Privacy-Framework-(DPF)-Program-Overview-01

-On July 10, 2023, the European Commission announced that it adopted an adequacy decision under the EU-U.S. Data Privacy Framework (DPF) — but, uh, what on earth does this even mean?
-Is this Privacy Shield 2.0?
-And how does it affect your business?
+On July 10, 2023, the European Commission announced it adopted an adequacy decision under the EU-U.S. Data Privacy Framework (DPF).

-Well, this announcement is actually good news, as the long-awaited DPF decision means you can make legal data transfers from the EU to the U.S., as long as your business self-certifies with the data protection measures outlined by the program.
-Which includes fully complying with the General Data Protection Regulation (GDPR).
+You can now make legal data transfers from the EU to the U.S., as long as your business self-certifies with the data protection measures outlined by the program.

 But some uncertainty still exists regarding the long-term future and sustainability of the EU-U.S. DPF Program.

-In this guide, I’ll teach you everything you need to know about the DPF Program, walk you through the compliance process, and explain the interesting history of international data transfers between the U.S. and the European Union (EU).
+In this guide, I’ll teach you everything you need to know about the DPF Program, walk you through the compliance process, and explain the interesting history of international data transfers between the U.S. and the European Union.

 Table of Contents